MicrosoftDocs/security/zero-trust/azure-infrastructure-iaas.md

 In the NSG, navigate to **Inbound Security Rules**, and select **Add**.
 Populate the list with the following:
 - Source: Application Security Group
 - Source application security groups: Select your business tier ASG
-- Source port ranges: 1433 (Sometimes source traffic can come from different ports, and if this pattern occurs you can add source port ranges to \* to allow any source port.
-Destination port is more significant, and some recommendations are to always use \* for source port)
+- Source port ranges: 1433 (Sometimes source traffic can come from different ports and if this pattern occurs you can add source port ranges to \* to allow any source port.
+Destination port is more significant and some recommendations are to always use \* for source port)
 - Destination: IP addresses
 - Destination IP addresses/CIDR ranges: the explicit IP of the load balancer
-  - We need to use the explicit IP here because we cannot associate a load balancer with an ASG.
+  - You need to use the explicit IP here because you cannot associate a load balancer with an ASG.
   - You can plan for this in your IP schema or deploy the load balancer and refer to the IP it is assigned.
 - Service: MS SQL
 - Destination Port Ranges: This will be automatically filled in for port 1433